rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Carol's response suggests an empirical mindset as well.
 Carol has generalized previous observations of a working product and that generalization overrides Alice's warning bells.
 Going from specific to general is what empirical process is about.
 Proper empirical reasoning will question, even invalidate, previous "hypothesis" if new evidence provides reasons for doing so, but Alice is not providing any empirical evidence.
 Alice's argument is purely deductive, it could be helpful if she came up with a test that exposes the concurrency problem she has identified (this could be, obviously, very hard or even impossible to do).
+Rare can be easily overlooked by the empirical, rare defects in software sometimes do not stay rare for long.

 Bob: "We are starting the new frontend project, I propose we keep using XYZ PL, but maybe we could add a new library to our setup?"
 Alice: "XYZ is fundamentally broken, we should move to something sound, like Reason."